 Some pets can open the gate

 This handy product is attractive, functional, and versatile as it does triple-duty as a pen, gate, and room divider.
 The panels are easy to lock in place at either a 90-degree or 180-degree angle.
-There’s a lockable gate so it’s easy for owners to move from room to room or get inside the pen to clean, however some owners say that crafty pets can easily figure out how to unlatch the gate.
+There’s a lockable gate so it’s easy for owners to move from room to room or get inside the pen to clean, however, some owners say that clever pets can easily figure out how to unlatch the gate.

 Best Traveling Pen: EliteField Two-Door Soft Playpen

 Top and bottom zip off